MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_Lab05_Marketing_Emails.md

  What you’ll need:
 ------------------

--   A computer with a Dynamics 365 for Marketing environment
+-   A computer with a Dynamics 365 Marketing environment

 Exercise 1: Create an email from a template
 ===========================================

-1. Log into Dynamics 365 for Marketing.
+1. Log into Dynamics 365 Marketing.

-2. Navigate to Marketing Emails and create a new email using the gairo template.
+2. Navigate to **Marketing emails** in the **Marketing execution** group.
+Create a new email using the gairo template.

-3. Name the email Contoso Request a Quote Email and type the following in the subject line: “Contoso offers your business protection when you need it”.
+3. In the upper right corner, select the dropdown carrot and name the email **[my prefifx] Contoso Request a Quote Email**.
+Type the following in the subject line: “Contoso offers your business protection when you need it”.

 4. From the designer, change the text in the preheader at the top left from